spanner/radiant-sites-extension/README.markdown

 ### Questions and comments ###

 Would be very welcome.
-Contact Will on will at spanner.org or drop [something into lighthouse](http://spanner.lighthouseapp.com/projects/26912-radiant-extensions)
+Contact Will on will at spanner.org or drop [something into lighthouse](http://spanner.lighthouseapp.com/projects/26912-radiant-extensions).
+Github messages also fine.

 - - -